Search tips

 ESI - Special Research Fellowship for Ukrainian Scientists (Ukraine)

-Ukrainian scientist in the fields of mathematics and physics with a PhD who are affiliated with a research institution in the Ukraine.
+Ukrainian scientists in the fields of mathematics and physics with a PhD who are affiliated with a research institution in the Ukraine.
 Stays of up to 4 months at the ESI are possible.
 The financial support provided by the ESI consists of a daily allowance of 80 EUR for each day of the stay.
 Fellows will have a working place at the ESI in Vienna with access to the libraries of mathematics and physics of the University of Vienna.

 FWF Crisis Support for Researchers from Ukraine